Treatment algorithm

 There is conclusive evidence that use of folic acid supplementation pre-conceptually and during pregnancy reduces the incidence of fetal neural tube defects (NTDs).[19][20][21]

-In the US, the recommended dietary allowance for folate during pregnancy and lactation varies from 400-800 micrograms/day depending upon factors such as diet, inclusion of food fortified with folic acid, socio-economic status, and individual medical history.
-US Department of Agriculture and US Department of Health and Human Services: dietary guidelines for Americans, 2020-2025 Opens in new window NIH: dietary supplement fact sheet - folate Opens in new window
+US recommendations vary from 400 to 800 micrograms/day depending upon factors such as diet, inclusion of food fortified with folic acid, socio-economic status, and individual medical history.
+NIH: dietary supplement fact sheet - folate Opens in new window

 Primary options